-Underutilization of land close to the core of the City.
+Underutilization of land.

-Numerous buildings in the Study Area are reactively inactive and are devoted to storage and warehousing.
-Parts or all of some buildings are vacant.
-There are also vacant land parcels in the Study Area as indicated in Illustration 2, existing land use.
-The vacant land parcels comprise 19.1 percent of the total land area.
+There are numerous large vacant land parcels in the Study Area as indicated in Illustration 2, existing land use.
+The vacant land parcels comprise 33.4 percent of the total land area.
 The underutilization of vacant land does little to contribute to the viability of the Study Area and surrounding areas.
 In fact, such conditions can result in making the area a liability to the overall economic and social well-being of the entire community.